How We Doubled Traffic and Revenue, and Tripled Our List Size in 8 Months

-If you’re a Flickr user, you can opt to offer your work under a Creative Commons (CC) licence, and browse or search through content under each type of CC licence.
+If you’re a Flickr user, you can opt to offer your work under a Creative Commons (CC) license, and browse or search through content under each type of CC license.

 We created some images for Flickr and got them ranked on Flickr Creative Commons using SBO as the attribution.

 Many big website editors ask their staff to find Creative Commons images on Flickr for their articles.

 Our goal was for our images to be picked up by these big publications; thus, scoring us juicy attribution links.

 Using this method, we scored a total of 190 backlinks from Oct. to Jun.
 Breaking it down, that was approx. 24 links/month from Flickr alone.